Unification of Aeolian and Fluvial Sediment Transport Rate from Granular Physics

-Here, using discrete element method-based sediment transport simulations (introduced below), we show that the linear-to-nonlinear transition in the scaling of $Q$ with $\tau$ is caused by a regime shift in the manner in which kinetic energy of transported particles is dissipated.
+Here, using discrete element method-based sediment transport simulations, we show that the linear-to-nonlinear transition in the scaling of $Q$ with $\tau$ is caused by a regime shift in the manner in which kinetic fluctuation energy of transported particles is dissipated.
 Via parametrizing this shift, we derive a general scaling law, valid for continuous (not intermittent) turbulent transport of nearly monodisperse sediment, in simultaneous agreement with measurements in water and air streams.

-\textit{Numerical simulations.--}We use the numerical model of Ref.~\cite{Duranetal12}, which couples a discrete element method for the particle motion under gravity, buoyancy, and fluid drag with a continuum Reynolds-averaged description of hydrodynamics.
-Spherical particles ($\sim 10^4$) with mild polydispersity are confined in a quasi-two-dimensional, vertically infinite domain of length $\sim 10^3d$ (where $d$ is the mean particle diameter), with periodic boundary conditions in the flow direction, and interact via normal repulsion (restitution coefficient $e=0.9$) and tangential friction (contact friction coefficient $\mu_c=0.5$).
-The bottom-most particle layer is glued on a bottom wall.
-The Reynolds-Averaged Navier-Stokes equations are combined with an improved mixing length approximation that ensures a smooth hydrodynamic transition from high to low particle concentration at the bed surface and quantitatively reproduces the mean turbulent flow velocity profile in the absence of transport.
+We use the numerical model of Ref.~\cite{Duranetal12}, which couples a discrete element method for the particle motion under gravity, buoyancy, and fluid drag with a continuum Reynolds-averaged description of hydrodynamics.
+Spherical particles ($\sim 10^4$) with mild polydispersity are confined in a quasi-two-dimensional domain of length $\sim 10^3d$ (where $d$ is the mean particle diameter), with periodic boundary conditions in the flow direction, and interact via normal repulsion (restitution coefficient $e=0.9$) and tangential friction (contact friction coefficient $\mu_c=0.5$).
+The bottom-most particle layer is glued on a bottom wall, while the top of the simulation domain is reflective but so high that it is never reached by transported particles.
+The Reynolds-averaged Navier-Stokes equations are combined with a semiempirical mixing length closure that ensures a smooth hydrodynamic transition from high to low particle concentration at the bed surface and quantitatively reproduces the mean turbulent flow velocity profile in the absence of transport.
 Simulations with this numerical model are insensitive to $e$, and therefore insensitive to viscous damping, and simultaneously reproduce measurements of the rate and threshold of aeolian and viscous and turbulent fluvial transport (Figs.~1 and 3 of Ref.~\cite{PahtzDuran18a}), height profiles of relevant equilibrium transport properties (Fig.~2 of Ref.~\cite{PahtzDuran18a} and Fig.~6 of Ref.~\cite{Duranetal14a}), and aeolian ripple formation~\cite{Duranetal14b}.
-For further modeling details and information, see Refs.~\cite{Duranetal12,PahtzDuran17,PahtzDuran18a,PahtzDuran18b}.
+Details of the numerical model and its validation are described in the Supplemental Material~\cite{SuppLiquidBed}.